th3flyboy/c_SummaryReportModule/README.txt

  - Add a table of contents showing the artifact types and the counts of artifacts with links to the tables for easier navigation.

-USAGE

-Configure the reporting pipeline to include this module.